AkhabueDeborah2/AkhabueDeborah2/README.md

 I'm a Healthcare Data Analyst with 13+ years of perioperative nursing experience.
 I combine clinical expertise with analytics skills to deliver measurable operational improvements in healthcare settings.
 ### What I've delivered:
 •	30% improvement in OR scheduling efficiency
-•	50% improvement in surgical safety outcomes
 •	25% reduction in patient wait times
 •	Readmission analysis that identified 56% of cases were planned procedures (appropriate care) vs. 29% requiring intervention
 ### My approach:
 Before transitioning to analytics, I spent over a decade working with surgical audits, clinical documentation, workflow optimization, and outcome tracking.
 This clinical foundation shapes how I approach data work—I don't just analyze healthcare data, I understand what it means operationally and clinically.
 ### What sets my work apart: